noxious-roxie/remote-work/README.md

-# Remote Work
+# Monotype Room Events Scheduling Bot

 ![Example of the image generated](./team_schedule.png)

 ## What is this?

-This library is intended to be used to visualise a remote team's work hours.
-Imagine you have a team of people working across different timezones.
+This library is intended to be used to visualise a Monotype's event hosts Imagine you have a team of people working across different timezones.
 This tool should enable you to: